chaisql/chai/cmd/examplar/README.md

 For now, let's observe how useful Examplar can and what we can make out of it.
 Then we can then see if it's worth addressing the following limitations:

-- (1) Multilines SQL statements are not yet supported.
-  A potential solutions would be to introduce a reducing function, that would multilines statement by the final `;` character on the last line of the statement.

 - Expecting an error instead of JSON is not supported.
 - Error messages on failed expectations do not reference the orignal file directly, which could be useful on complex examples sql files.